AnarchoBooleanism/saphnet-nixos-configs/machines/control-server/README.md

 - tailscale-auth-key: [Authentication key for Tailscale](https://tailscale.com/kb/1085/auth-keys)
 - komodo-db-pass: Password for the SQL server of Komodo
 - komodo-passkey: Passkey for authenticating between Komodo Core / Periphery
-- semaphore-admin-pass: Password for the admin account of Semaphore
-- semaphore-db-pass: Password for the SQL server of Semaphore
-- semaphore-encryption-key: Key for encrypting access keys in database for Semaphore (generate with `head -c32 /dev/urandom | base64`)
-- semaphore-email-user: Username to use for the SMTP relay server
-- semaphore-email-pass: Password to use for the SMTP relay server
 - namecheap-api-details: [Namecheap username and API key for DNS challenges](https://www.namecheap.com/support/api/intro/)
   - You will want this in this format:
     ```yaml